Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes

 \begin{proof} By Theorem~\ref{t:parallelsubjectreduction}, all reductions from $P$ using $\pred$ conserve the typing.
-The context may be reduced too, but as reducibility does not harm reliability, we can still apply the subject reduction through all the reduction steps of $\pred$.
+The context may be reduced too, but as a reduction step does not harm reliability, we can still apply the subject reduction through all the reduction steps of $\pred$.
 Moreover, for a process $Q$, if we have a typing $\fifi;\Gamma \p Q \C [I,J]$, then $J \ge \lcomp(Q)$.
-Indeed, a constructor $n : P$ forces an increment of the complexity of $n$ both in typing and in the definition of $\lcomp(Q)$, and for parallel composition the typing imposes a complexity greater than the maximum as in the definition for $\lcomp(Q)$.
 Thus, $J$ is indeed a bound on the parallel complexity by definition.
-As for the lower bound, one can see that we do not always have $I \le \lcomp(Q)$ because of two guarded processes: the process $\tick.
+As for the lower bound, one can see that we do not always have $I \le \lcomp(Q)$ because of the processes $\tick.
 Q'$ and $\pifn{e}{Q_1}{x}{Q_2}$.
 However, those two processes are not in normal form for $\pred$, because $\tick.
 Q' \pred 1 : Q'$ and as there are no integer variables in $\Gamma$, the pattern matching can also be reduced.
-Thus, from a process $Q$ with possibly top guarded processes that are ticks or pattern matching, we can find $Q'$ such that $Q \pred Q'$ and $Q'$ has no guarded processes of this shape.
+Thus, from a process $Q$ we can find $Q'$ such that $Q \pred Q'$ and $Q'$ has no such processes of this shape on the top.
 And then, we obtain $I \le \lcomp(Q')$ which is smaller than the parallel complexity of $Q$ by definition. \end{proof}